apache/maven-site/content/markdown/repositories/index.md

 While Maven internally uses notion of "artifact" thoroughly (just look at sources!), end user may never hit this name.
-That's due the fact, that while for Maven, "everything is artifact" (internally), the end users actually speak about "projects", "parent projects", "dependencies", "plugins", "extensions" and so on.
+That's due the fact, that while for Maven, "everything is artifact" (internally), the end users actually speak about "projects", "parent projects", "dependencies", "build plugins", "build extensions" and so on.

 ## Artifact properties